mc-carlessi/mysql-js-workshop/js-programming-intro/js-programming-intro.md

   +----------------------------+-----------+------+------------+-----------+---------------------------------+
   ```

 7. Status of the component can be retrieved with a show status statement.
+Variables for MLE have the prefix 'mle\_'.
-Component was just started, but never used, so not loaded.
+  So far, in our workshop, the component was just started, but never used (=not loaded).
-  For this reason majority of the variables are just initialized.
+  Let's see the actual mle status.

   **![orange-dot](./images/orange-square.jpg) mysqlsh>**
   ```sql